 - A failure by Tops to exercise or enforce any right granted by these Terms and Conditions will not be interpreted or considered to be a waiver of any such right nor operate so as to bar the exercise or enforcement of such right or of any other right on any occasion.

-We ask that you read this Fair Data Processing Notice (also called a Privacy Notice) carefully as it contains important information on who we are, how and why we collect, store, use and share personal information you provide to us about you, your child and your next of kin, your rights in relation to the personal information and on how to contact us or our supervisory authorities in the event you have a complaint.
+We ask that you read this policy carefully as it contains important information on who we are, how and why we collect, store, use and share personal information you provide to us about you, your child and your next of kin, your rights in relation to the personal information and on how to contact us or our supervisory authorities in the event you have a complaint.

 We are Tops Day Nursery Limited and Tops Day Nurseries Limited trading as ‘Tops Day Nurseries’.
 In this notice, references to ‘we’ or ‘us’ means Tops Day Nurseries.
 We use and are responsible for certain personal information about you.
-When we do so, our activities are regulated under the General Data Protection Regulation (EU/2016/679) (GDPR) which applies across the European Union (including in the United Kingdom) and the Data Protection Act 2017 and we are responsible as ‘controller’ and sometimes as ‘processors’ of that personal information for the purposes of those laws.
+When we do so, our activities are regulated under the UK General Data Protection Regulation (UKGDPR) which applies across the European Union (including in the United Kingdom) and the Data Protection Act 2018 and we are responsible as ‘controller’ and sometimes as ‘processors’ of that personal information for the purposes of those laws.

-- Your details, including your name, marital status, date of birth, photographs, home address, contactable telephone numbers, email address, and employment details; and
+Your details, including your name, marital status, date of birth, photographs, home address, contact telephone numbers, email address, and employment details; and

-- Your child’s details, including name, date of birth, home address, photographs, videos, contactable telephone numbers, email address, and GP details.
+Your child’s details, including name, date of birth, home address, photographs, videos, contact telephone numbers, email address, and GP details.

-Sometime we may collect information from other sources such as other nursery settings, other children’s learning profiles, the police, safeguarding, Ofsted or the Local Authority.
-We may enhance personal information we collect from you with information we obtain from third parties that are entitled to share that information, but in each case as permitted by applicable laws.
+Sometimes we may collect information from other sources such as other nursery settings, other children’s learning profiles, the police, safeguarding, Ofsted or the Local Authority.
+We may enhance personal information we collect from you with information we obtain from third parties that are entitled to share that information, but in each case, as permitted by applicable laws.

-Sometime you might give us information about third parties such your next of kin allowed to collect or alternative emergency contacts.
-If you intend giving us personal information about someone else, you are responsible for ensuring that you comply with any permissions and consent obligations under the data protection laws.
-In so far as required by applicable data protection laws, you must ensure that that you have their explicit consent to do so and that you explain to them how we collect, use, disclose and retain their personal information or direct them to read this Policy.
+Sometimes you might give us information about third parties such as your next of kin allowed to collect or alternative emergency contacts.
+If you intend to give us personal information about someone else, you are responsible for ensuring that you comply with any permissions and consent obligations under the data protection laws.
+In so far as required by applicable data protection laws, you must ensure that you have their explicit consent to do so and that you explain to them how we collect, use, disclose and retain their personal information or direct them to read this Policy.